christaylorcodes/Screeps-Kleaner-bot/README.md

 * Creepitarian shipments of energy will be sent to nearby rooms in crisis
 * Use links and terminals whenever possible to reduce transport intent pollution
 * All natural, organic, gluten-free boosts
-* Give back, subscription tokens will be given to people who #help the most 🧡
+* Give back, CPU unlock/pixels will be given to people who #help the most 🧡
 * Room controllers will be praised to the highest level ensuring as much energy as possible is returned to the shard.
 * Nuclear disarmament, nukes aren't good for anyone!
 * Population control, fewer creeps will produce more ticks, for the whole shard.